dkarthe/webjeda-blog/_posts/2015-02-15-coding-and-more.md

 ##Why teach Github?
 While I was learning, I used to go through YouTube videos.
 But there was not a single guy who teaches it without using CLI.
 When you run commands on CLI, it will not output the same result for everyone.
 It depends on the previous installations and a correct PATH variable.
 For starters CLI is a hard nut to crack.
 So I decided to make it easier for beginners.
 I used no CLI in my videos.
 Everything was done through GUI.

+Making it simple helped a lot of people start off with Github.
+I'm glad I helped.
 I got a very positive response for my efforts.
 A few in the screenshots below
 ![Github pages tutorial screenshot](/images/youtube-comments-github-pages-screenshot-4.JPG)
 ![Github pages tutorial screenshot](/images/youtube-comments-github-pages-screenshot-3.JPG)
 ![Github pages tutorial screenshot](/images/youtube-comments-github-pages-screenshot-2.JPG)
 ![Github pages tutorial screenshot](/images/youtube-comments-github-pages-screenshot.JPG) Checkout the playlist on above to see more comments.

 ---

 There are some tools I recommend for new web designers